 - 9.2.1.
-Any device containing, (but not limited to)

-- indecent images of children

-- pornography

-- abusive messages

-- images or videos relating to suspected criminal behaviour

-9.2.2.
-The DSL or member of the core safeguarding team will contact the police if a member of staff finds any image, data or file that they suspect might constitute a specific offence.
+Any device containing, (but not limited to) - indecent images of children - pornography - abusive messages - images or videos relating to suspected criminal behaviour - will be retained until such time as an investigation has taken place. - 9.2.2.
+The DSL or member of the core safeguarding team will contact the police if a member of staff finds any image, data, or file that they suspect might constitute a specific offence.